iiiiiiiccccccc/Types-of-Functions/README.md

 The token contract defines a basic token with key features:

-* Owners can mint VINCE tokens to any address using 'mint'.
+* Owners can mint IC tokens to any address using 'mint'.
 * Users can burn their tokens using 'burn'.
 * Token holders participate in proposal voting using 'vote', contingent on token ownership.
 * Proposal execution ('executeProposal') requires validation by the contract owner."